Bordeaux River Cruises

 What is included in the cruise fare?

 The sightseeing cruise fare includes a live guide and a complimentary beverage.
-For the wine-tasting cruise, enjoy a live guide, a glass of Bordeaux wine, and a traditional canelé cake.
+For the tasting cruise, enjoy a live guide, a glass of Bordeaux regional blend, and a traditional canelé cake.

 Do the cruises offer onboard dining or just snacks and drinks?